 Myths endure, even when refuted by airtight logic.
 To some extent, that's the situation we face today with regard to wireless POS systems, which have great potential to modernize POS transactions.
 Persistent fears about wireless monsters of old are holding back the march of progress.

 I'd like to dispel the myths circulating about wireless POS technology.
 Why should you care?
-Primarily because grasping the true advantages of wireless POS systems will boost your profit potential and increase your
+Primarily because grasping the true advantages of wireless POS systems will boost your profit potential and increase your value to customers.